Abandoned & Little-Known Airfields:

-The former movie-set airfield was depicted as "Landing Strip" on the 1976 & 1995 USGS topo maps,
+The former movie-set airfield was depicted as "Landing Strip" on the 1976 USGS topo map,

-but the Navy airfield wasn't depicted at all on those same maps.
+but the Navy airfield wasn't depicted at all.

 An overview from the 1992 USGS aerial photo of Salton Sea NAAS, showing the 2 airfields & the test base.

 Top left is the AEC strip, top right is the former seaplane base & test base, lower right are the partially submerged Paramount/Navy runways.

 As the water level of the Salton Sea has risen,

 the shoreline has moved about a thousand feet toward the west from 1944-1992.

 As a result, much of the eastern portion of the former seaplane base (including the 2,100' parking apron) has been submerged.